Gallorde History, Family Crest & Coats of Arms

 Early History of the Gallorde family

 This web page shows only a small excerpt of our Gallorde research.
-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Gallorde History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1426, 1341, 1667, 1675, 1676, 1351, 1687, 1749 and 1687 are included under the topic Early Gallorde History in all our PDF Extended History products and printed products wherever possible.

 Gallorde Spelling Variations